feix0033/easv.pbsw.dbd.compulsory_assignment_2/README.md

 ### Database selection

-The core of database selection lies in adhering to the principles of CQRS, where the read and write responsibilities are allocated to different databases for processing.
+The core of database selection lies in adhering to the principles of CQRS, where the read and write responsibilities are segregated to different databases for processing.

-The write operations are handled by the relational database PostgreSQL.
+The write responsibility which is command are handled by the relational database PostgreSQL.

 This is because relational databases are better at handling transactions and ensuring data consistency (ACID), such as updating the corresponding database based on different conditions.

-Moreover, the relational table schema is more suitable for separating complex write operations and validation operations into individual table operations.

-For example, for a user's order behavior, it can be simply divided into updating the `isPlaced` attribute of the order table and the `isSold` attribute of the corresponding items.
+Moreover, the relational table schema is more suitable for separating complex write responsibility (which is Query), and validation operations into individual table operations.
+For example, for a user's order behavior, it can be simply divided into updating the `is_placed` attribute of the order table and the `is_sold` attribute of the corresponding items.

-The read operation is performed by the document-based non-relational database MongoDB.
-It can directly customize the data structure for query operations, has fast query speed, excellent scalability, and is also convenient for cache design.
+The query is performed by the document-based non-relational database MongoDB.
+It can directly customize the data structure for query, has fast query speed, excellent scalability, and is also convenient for cache design.

 ### Data Schema and Storage Strategy

-The PostgreSQL relational database is mainly responsible for write operations.
+The PostgreSQL relational database is mainly responsible for command.
 The tables are designed based on the previous ER diagram.
 This part of the data is structured in the form of tables and is persistently stored on the remote server according to the ER diagram.
 When data is removed, the original data is not directly deleted; instead, a `delete_time` attribute is added to the data tuples to mark the removal.

 ```ts
 type User = {